mgmgst/labratory_mouse_home/README.md

 - [ ] coninue makeing the electrical parts
 - [ ] engining the all work and make the main pattern for all work
 - [ ] makeing graphical pattern for done the project
-- [ ] add servo motor + ir distance sensor to all thing as shematic + code >> arduino and python and mysql service and ...

 This project is in way for writing assay for top subject.